nh-server/Kurisu/cogs/assistance-cmds/guide.wiiu.md

 help-desc: Links to the recommended guides.
 ---

-A complete Wii U custom firmware + coldboothax guide
+A complete Wii U custom firmware guide